radixdlt/babylon-pte/README.md

 ### Browser Extension

-A proof-of-concept browser extension can be used for accessing the test environment via Chrome Browser.
+PTE Browser Extension is a proof-of-concept Chrome extension thats signs transactions using a local key pair.

-You can download a prebuilt extension from the [latest releases](https://github.com/radixdlt/babylon-pte/releases).
+You can download the prebuilt binaries from the [latest releases](https://github.com/radixdlt/babylon-pte/releases).

-### RESIM CLI
+### Terminal

-This is a special version of `resim` that talks to the PTE service while exposing the same interface.
+PTE Terminal is a command-line tool that connects to the PTE API service while exposing the same interface as `resim`.

-You can download the CLI from the [latest releases](https://github.com/radixdlt/babylon-pte/releases).
+You can download it from the [latest releases](https://github.com/radixdlt/babylon-pte/releases).

 ### API Specification

-The API specification of the PTE service can be found [here](./pte-api-spec/api.yaml).
+The specification of the PTE API service can be found [here](./pte-api-spec/api.yaml).

 ### Typescript SDKs

-For DApp developers, three Typescript/Javascript SDKs are now available:
+For DApp developers, three Typescript/Javascript SDKs are provided:

 * `pte-sdk` - An SDK for constructing manifest and interacting with PTE service;
 * `pte-browser-extension-sdk` - An SDK for interacting with PTE browser extension;